sashahart/vex/README.rst

 to reflect the current virtualenv, since vex intentionally does not mess with your shell's prompt (in order to stay shell-agnostic).

+Don't put these in ``~/.vexrc``, that won't do anything!
+If you don't know what you're doing, use the suggested filenames.

 bash
 ----